anaef/nginx-lws/doc/Directives.md

 Context: server, location

-Sets a number of requests for periodic garbage collection in Lua states.
-If a Lua state has serviced the set number of requests, a full garbage collection cycle is performed.
+Sets the memory threshold of a Lua state which triggers an explicit garbage collection cycle.
+If the memory allocated by a Lua exceeds *gc* bytes when a request completes, an explicit, full gargabe collection cycle is performed.
 A value of `0` disables this logic.
 The default value for *gc* is `0`.
 Setting the value to `1` performs a full garbage collection cycle after each request.
+You can use the `k` and `m` suffixes with *gc* to set kilobytes or megabytes, respectively.

 ## lws_thread_pool *thread_pool_name*